radish-es/casebook-property/content/casebook/title/cowichan-lra.md

 BC submits that the *LTA* applies to the Claim Area and the relief sought as a matter of statutory interpretation.
-BC says the *LTA* is consistent with the *BC Terms of Union*, the *, 1867*, and does not infringe Aboriginal title, or if it does, any infringement is justified.
+BC says the *LTA* is consistent with the *BC Terms of Union*, the *Constitution Act, , 1867*, and does not infringe Aboriginal title, or if it does, any infringement is justified.

 BC says that the independent validity of the current fee simple titles is guaranteed by the *LTA* and those titles are therefore a limit on the content of any Aboriginal title.
-Additionally, the honour of the Crown should weigh in assuring the property rights of fee simple title owners flowing from a Crown grant: at para.
+Additionally, the honour of the Crown should weigh in assuring the property rights of fee simple title owners flowing from a Crown grant: *Skeetchestn* at para.
 5.

 As a matter of statutory interpretation, the *LTA* applies.
 The point of the Torrens system is to ensure the security of titles